 The Liberty Foundation

-The Liberty Foundation’s B-17 is the Madras Maiden.
+The Liberty Foundation’s B-17 is the Ye Olde Pub (previously Madras Maiden).
 You can check the Liberty Foundation’s touring schedule and pricing here.

 The Liberty Foundation’s flight experience lasts approximately 45 minutes, with fifteen minutes in history briefings and a half hour in the air.